When Will College Students Get the Coronavirus Vaccine?

 |Phase 2||All other groups, including college students — "As vaccine availability increases, vaccination recommendations will expand to include more groups"|

-According to the Centers for Disease Control and Prevention (CDC) guidelines to federal, state, and local governments about who should be first to receive the new COVID-19 vaccine, healthy college students are likely to fall into Phase 2, when the number of available vaccines is expected to increase.
+According to Centers for Disease Control and Prevention (CDC) guidelines to federal, state, and local governments about who should be first to receive the new COVID-19 vaccines, healthy college students are likely to fall into Phase 2, when the number of available vaccines is expected to increase.

-The coronavirus vaccine should ease other mitigation strategies, but higher education institutions will likely keep some share of learning online and maintain rules around social distancing.
+Many colleges, including the large California State University system, which was among the first to move totally online last spring, announced that classes will resume in-person instruction by fall.
+The coronavirus vaccine could ease other mitigation strategies, but institutions will likely keep some share of learning online and maintain rules around social distancing.

 Less Than Half of Young Adults Plan to Get Vaccinated